European shares rise as investors await U.S. inflation data

-Jan 12 (Reuters) - European shares edged higher on Thursday amid caution ahead of U.S. inflation data that could sway the monetary policy direction at the world's largest economy, while Logitech dropped on cutting sales outlook after quarterly miss.
+Jan 12 (Reuters) - European shares rose on Thursday ahead of U.S. inflation data that could sway the monetary policy direction at the world's largest economy, while gains were capped by a drop in shares of Ubisoft and Logitech after the companies cut their forecasts.

+The STOXX 600 .STOXX rose 0.6%, with banks .SX7P and industrials .SXNP boosting the pan-European index.

-The focus is on U.S. inflation data due at 1330 GMT, after Federal Reserve policymakers said this week the reading will help them decide on whether they can slow the pace of rate hikes.
+The focus is on U.S. inflation data due at 1330 GMT, after some Federal Reserve policymakers said this week the reading will help them decide if they can slow the pace of rate hikes.

 The much-anticipated report is expected to show U.S. consumer prices grew 6.5% year-on-year in December, moderating from a 7.1% rise in November, according to economists polled by Reuters.

+"We are expecting to see the number cool and looking at core inflation coming down as well.
+That is generally blowing an air of optimism through markets," said Danni Hewson, financial analyst at AJ Bell.

+The rate-sensitive tech sector .SX8P rose 0.4%, supported by a rise in semiconductor stocks such as ASML Holding ASML.AS after Taiwanese chipmaker TSMC reported a forecast-beating 78% rise in quarterly profit.

-Logitech International LOGN.S dropped 13.8% after posting lower earnings and sales between October and December and cutting its sales outlook.
+Logitech International LOGN.S dropped 12.3%, after it posted lower earnings and sales between October and December, and cut its sales outlook.

-Europe's largest sugar producer Suedzucker SZUG.DE gained 2.3% on posting a 73.5% jump in quarterly earnings as higher sugar and biofuel prices counteracted the impact of rising energy and raw materials costs.
+Shares in Ubisoft UBIP.PA fell 18.5% after the French video game maker warned of lower-than-expected full-year revenue and postponed the release of its game "Skull and Bones", prompting some analysts to cut their estimates and price targets.

+"The expectation is that tech is going to be hit harder," said Hewson.
+"Unless it is a massive shock to the market, it is just not breaking through."

-British retailer Tesco TSCO.L fell 0.9% on keeping its full-year profit guidance after it joined retail rivals in reporting stronger than expected Christmas sales.
+British retailer Tesco TSCO.L slipped on keeping its full-year profit guidance unchanged after it joined retail rivals in reporting stronger-than-expected Christmas sales.

+ASOS ASOS.L jumped 15% after the online fashion retailer said operational changes would help it deliver a 300 million pound benefit to its current financial year, giving the group a much-needed lift after sales fell over Christmas.

 ((BansariMayur.Kamdar@thomsonreuters.com; Twitter: @BansariKamdar;))